Diffusion Model-based Parameter Estimation in Dynamic Power Systems: Results

-Our findings reveal significant correlations among several sets of model parameters estimated by CDI.
+Our findings reveal notable associations among several sets of model parameters estimated by CDI.
 The load fractions ${F_{{\rm{mb}}}}$ and ${F_{{\rm{mc}}}}$, ${F_{{\rm{md}}}}$ and ${F_{{\rm{el}}}}$ are negatively correlated, yielding high MIs greater than 1 nat.
 The power factor of motor D (${CompPF}$) and the initial reactive power of electronic load (${Q_{{\rm{el0}}}}$) exhibit positive correlation, with an MI of 0.837 nat.
-In addition, we also observe notable correlations between parameter pairs (${F_{{\rm{mb}}}}$ and ${L_{{\rm{sA}}}}$) and (${F_{{\rm{mc}}}}$ and ${L_{{\rm{sA}}}}$), showing MI values above 0.5 nat.
+In addition, we also observe notable associations between parameter pairs (${F_{{\rm{mb}}}}$ and ${L_{{\rm{sA}}}}$) and (${F_{{\rm{mc}}}}$ and ${L_{{\rm{sA}}}}$), showing MI values above 0.5 nat.
 These parameter combinations yield similar post-fault trajectories, validating their non-identifiability due to interdependency.
-Theoretically, these correlations can be attributed to the counteracting contributions of steady states or dynamic behaviors associated with different load components, i.e., varied combinations of parameters may have opposite effects on the dynamic responses of individual loads, preserving the invariance of the total system response.
-However, the MI between ${R_{{\rm{stall}}}}$ and ${X_{{\rm{stall}}}}$ is merely 0.001 nat, indicating no statistical correlation.
-CDI fails to identify ${R_{{\rm{stall}}}}$ and ${X_{{\rm{stall}}}}$ because they exhibit negligible sensitivity under the ordinary fault event (Supplementary Fig.~6 ), where motor D stall does not occur.
+Theoretically, these dependencies can be attributed to the counteracting contributions of steady states or dynamic behaviors associated with different load components, i.e., varied combinations of parameters may have opposite effects on the dynamic responses of individual loads, preserving the invariance of the total system response.
+However, the MI between ${R_{{\rm{stall}}}}$ and ${X_{{\rm{stall}}}}$ is merely 0.001 nat, indicating no statistical dependence.
+CDI fails to identify ${R_{{\rm{stall}}}}$ and ${X_{{\rm{stall}}}}$ because they exhibit negligible sensitivity under the ordinary fault event (Supplementary Figure~6), where motor D stall does not occur.

-When comparing JCDI with CDI, we find JCDI produces more concentrated posterior distributions with reduced variance for these non-identifiable model parameters.

-For the correlated parameters, we notice their MIs are significantly reduced when estimated by JCDI.
-This implies JCDI effectively mitigates the parameter non-identifiability, as it introduces more constraints under different fault conditions.
-As a result, ${F_{{\rm{md}}}}$, ${F_{{\rm{el}}}}$, ${Q_{{\rm{el0}}}}$, and $CompPF$ estimated by JCDI closely approximate the true values.

-For the insensitive parameters, they exhibit significantly enhanced sensitivity under the additional faults, with the occurrence of motor D stalling and electronic load tripping.
-The enhanced sensitivity facilitates their identification.